emberjs/website/source/blog/2017-10-08-ember-2-16-released.md

 ### Changes in Ember CLI 2.16

-Ember CLI 2.16 is primarially contains bug fixes and performance improvements.
+Ember CLI 2.16 is primarily contains bug fixes and performance improvements.
 It contains no major new functionality.

 Other changes include: